ForeignGods/Sorting-Algorithms-Blender/README.md

 ## Merge Sort

 Merge sort uses the divide and conquer approach to sort the elements.
-It is one of the most popular and efficient sorting algorithm.<br>
+It is one of the most popular and efficient sorting algorithms.<br>
 It divides the given list into two equal halves, calls itself for the two halves and then merges the two sorted halves.<br>
 We have to define the merge() function to perform the merging.